|

 Overall

-Missouri, population 5.8 million in 2006, is a midwestern state with much to offer baby boomers or others who would like to retire in Missouri - the Show Me state.
-The Mississippi and Missouri rivers run through this state which has 2 large cities - St. Louis and Kansas City.
+Missouri, with a population of just under 6.1 million in 2015 and a median age of 38.1, is a midwestern state with much to offer baby boomers or others who would like to retire in Missouri – the Show Me state.
+The Mississippi and Missouri rivers run through this state which has 2 large cities – St. Louis and Kansas City.
 Agriculture is very important as well.
 The Wikipedia entry for Missouri has more interesting facts.

 Missouri Climate